-

 BASIC IDEA

-Mystery Machine is a puzzle game but also serves as a playground for creating puzzles (like a mix of sudoku and solitaire).
+Mystery Machine is a puzzle game that also serves as a playground for creating puzzles (a mix of sudoku and solitaire).
 The game has 3 steps:

-- A puzzle grid is picked and the shuffled grid cards are dealt into the respective question piles.
-The goal is to figure out the mystery card (in the A1 slot).
+- A puzzle is picked and determines how tokens are placed on the puzzle grid.
+The player's goal is to figure out the mystery card in the A1 slot.

 - The game is played by collecting cards from the low deck (2 - 10): always picking 1 out of 2, and then asking questions to gradually solve the puzzle.